TestFlowKit/testflowkit/readme.md

 And the user enters "test@example.com" into the "email" field And the user selects "Option 1" from the "dropdown" dropdown And the user checks the "remember_me" checkbox
+And the user uploads the "profile_image" file into the "avatar" field And the user uploads the "image1, image2, image3" files into the "gallery" field

 # Assertions
 Then the "welcome_message" should be visible